 Israel’s defense minister, Ehud Barak, has announced he is not running as an independent in January’s elections.
 But he has left the door open to continuing to serve in his present post.

-“As long as my advice is requested and considered, I will be available to senior officials in every issue,” he said during a press conference in Tel Aviv.
+“As long as my advice is requested and considered, I will be available to senior officials in every issue,” he told reporters in Tel Aviv on Monday.

 Other candidates include Avi Dichter, a former security chief who is now the Likud minister for homefront defense, and Avigdor Lieberman, the foreign minister whose nationalist Yisrael Beiteinu party joined Likud in October.